In summer 2017 we are taking a short break from keeping pigs. We will update this page later in 2017 to advise about future pork shares.

 The shares, each of which is “half a pig”, usually known as a “side” of pork, will be available to collect from The Rose House Butcher (click for directions and opening hours) in the centre of Ipswich.
-The shares will be available for collection in June 2017, details to be advised very soon.

 1) If you’d like to butcher your pork yourself, please just pay Jamie the butcher £5 to say “thank you” for the chiller room space for your side of pork.

 2) If you don’t want any sausages, butchery will cost you £20.
 We’ll contact you with a choice of cutting options nearer the time, and please pay Jamie the £20 butchery fee when you collect.

 3) If you’d like sausages, butchery will cost you £25.
 We’ll contact you with a choice of cutting options nearer the time, and please pay Jamie the £25 butchery fee when you collect.

 To reserve your share of pork please see our email (if you are on our subscribers list) or contact us (preferably by email) so we can make arrangements with you.
 Pork sides are available to both members and non members alike and we will provide details of how to reserve and pay for your share.

 Please note that pork sides are shared at random among pig sharers and we cannot accommodate requests for personal preferences such as a larger side, delivery to a different butcher etc – this is all part of the community supported agriculture philosophy of “sharing the risks and rewards of farming” and keeps our paperwork as simple as possible (so we can spend more time farming!)

 A side of pork is approximately 20kg of meat, possibly more.
 Actual figures may vary!
 If this sounds like too much, why not share some of your pork with friends and family, or share a share with someone else?
 To keep things simple for the farm each half pig must be paid for in advance and collected as one share.